codeschool-projects/HTMLPortfolioProject/README.md

 ### Header Text

-Inside of our `.header` element, create an `h1` tag with your name in it.
+Inside of our `.header` element, create a `h1` tag with your name in it.
 This is your portfolio, so it makes sense for your name to have the most prominence.
 MENU

 ### Job Title